KusionStack/kusionstack.io/docs_versioned_docs/version-v0.9/intro/overview.md

 :::tip

-**Kusion is an early project.** The end goal of Kusion is to boost [Internal Developer Platform](https://internaldeveloperplatform.org/) revolution, and we are iterating on Kusion quickly to strive towards this goal.
-For any help or feedback, please contact us in [Slack](https://github.com/KusionStack/community/discussions/categories/meeting) or [issues](https://github.com/KusionStack/kusion/issues).
+**Kusion is an early project.** The end goal of Kusion is to boost [Internal Developer Platform](https://internaldeveloperplatform.org/) revolution and we are iterating on Kusion quickly to strive towards this goal.
+For any help or feedback, please contract us in [Slack](https://github.com/KusionStack/community/discussions/categories/meeting) or [issues](https://github.com/KusionStack/kusion/issues).